lersi/Magisk/docs/build.md

 - Setup JDK:
   - The recommended option is to set environment variable `ANDROID_STUDIO` to the path where your Android Studio is installed.
 The build script will automatically find and use the bundled JDK.
   - You can also setup JDK 17 yourself, but this guide will not cover the instructions.
-- Clone sources: `git clone --recurse-submodules https://github.com/topjohnwu/Magisk.git`
+- Clone sources: `git clone --recurse-submodules https://github.com/topjohnwu/Liorsmagic.git`
 - Run `./build.py ndk` to let the script download and install NDK for you

 ## Building

-- To build everything and create the final Magisk APK, run `./build.py all`.
+- To build everything and create the final Liorsmagic APK, run `./build.py all`.
 - You can also build specific sub-components; call `build.py` to see your options. \
   For each action, use `-h` to access help (e.g. `./build.py binary -h`)
 - Configure the build by using `config.prop`.
 A sample `config.prop.sample` is provided.